 For some considering this matter of an expanding Earth, a mechanism for expansion would appear to be central to their acceptance before any physical expression such as the creation of the ocean floors ( = two thirds of the Earth's surface) would be credible.
 Seeing, it would appear, is not necessarily believing.
-However, if such a mechanism were to be discovered (such as the much-celebrated Higgs boson, discovered on the stroke of a funding midnight is regarded as a credible expression of an expanding universe) would they abandon their conviction of the 'reality' of subduction?
+However, if such a mechanism were to be discovered (such as the much-celebrated Higgs boson, discovered on the stroke of a funding midnight and considered to be a credible expression of an expanding universe) would they abandon their conviction of the 'reality' of subduction?
 I doubt it.

 In the meantime therefore, they may care to read Mr E. Ellis' assessment of how an expanding universe is expressed on Earth.

 Mr Ellis posits that :-

 "The decay of five elements (O, Fe, Si, Mg and S) as exemplified by their ionization properties is responsible for the Earth accumulating sufficient mass to double its radius at least twice in the past billion years [and was] responsible for the oxygen in water doubling seven times in mass and volume for a one hundred and twenty-four fold increase to incrementally fill the growing ocean beds created during the crustal expansions of (the) past 180 to 200 million years."

 .. and supports his narrative with six tables and seven figures that clearly reflect the considerable time and thoughtful effort he has invested in this enterprise :-

 Table 1 = Mass doubling rates for the above-mentioned elements

 Table 2, 3 = Earth mass and radius growth over past 540my

 Table 4 = Ionisation potentials of the five elements

 Table 5 = Variable Earth-mass growth rates from ionisations of the five selected elements